Get Lost Mountaineering

 Introduction

-This is a very fine walk with excellent views on a clear day.
+This is a very fine walk with excellent views on a clear day which is not unexpected from a walk which visits ten tops.
 Skiddaw, Blencathra, the Helvellyn Range, the Scafells and Great Gable can all be seen.
 In mist, navigation is relatively straightforward due to very good and distinctive paths.
 Grasmoor is, strictly, not part of the horseshoe but it is a simple extension and provides excellent views to the Buttermere Fells and beyond as well as Buttermere and Crummock Water.
+There is now a reasonably decent path from Causey Pike to the foot of Outerside which allows both Outerside and Barrow to be included making the horseshoe as complete as possible.
+Wandope could easily be added to the round, after Grasmoor and before Crag Hill.

 Route